Kincasslagh: Language

-Kincasslagh is in the Gaeltacht region which means the official language of the area is Irish.
+Kincasslagh is in a Gaeltacht district which means the official language of the area is Irish.
 However, the use of the language has been in decline since the 1950s.
 There are very few Irish-speakers in Kincasslagh today, much like neighbouring villages Mullaghduff and Burtonport.

 History

 Kincasslagh has a long history of emigration, much like the rest of West Donegal.
-In the 1950s and 1960s, a large number of locals left the area to work in countries such as the UK (England and especially Scotland), the USA and Australia.
+In the 1950s and 1960s, a large number of locals left the area to work in countries such as Great Britain (England and especially Scotland), the USA and Australia.

 Education

 The local primary school is the Irish language Scoil Náisiúnta Béal na Cruite with 39 pupils, and the nearest secondary school is Rosses Community School in Dungloe.

 Local amenities

 There is only one public house in the village Iggy's, and the one grocery shop, The Cope, is part of a cooperative retail chain indigenous to the area.
 The Viking House is the nearest hotel to the village, which was once owned by singer Daniel O'Donnell.
 Kincasslagh is also the nearest village to Cruit Island, which boasts a very popular golf course.